groupdocs-conversion-cloud/groupdocs-conversion-cloud-dotnet-samples/README.md

 ## Prerequisites

 + Visual Studio 2017 or Higher.
 + GroupDocs.Conversion Cloud SDK for .NET.

-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains C# examples.
 Follow the given steps to proceed with project build:

-* Extract the downloaded project and open the solution file in Visual Studio
++ Extract the downloaded project and open the solution file in Visual Studio
-* Right click on solution and press "Enable NuGet package Restore"
++ Right click on solution and press "Enable NuGet package Restore"
-* Build the project.
++ Edit RunExamples.cs and put ClientId and ClientSecret, obtained from https://dashboard.groupdocs.cloud there

-In other case, it is possible that Visual Studio is unable to automatically add APIs references due to Visual Studio version differences.
-In this case, please add references of missing APIs manually.
++ Build and Run

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/conversion/getting-started/).